monarchs-ice/monarchs/README.md

 Todos
 -----
-- Change protection settings on Github repo.
-Once the model is published, any commits will need to be on a separate branch, and then merged into `main` via a pull request, with at least one reviewer signing off on it.
-This will ensure that any commits pass tests!
-This will also ensure that we don't submit tests constantly to the Github Actions runner.
-At the moment, the runner is only activated when a push or pull request is made to `main`.
 - Validation tests (Moussavi lakes)
 - How to handle DEMs with large vertical changes - e.g. 100m-0m firn.
 - Type hints
 - Full unit test suite
 - Longer term - a MONARCHS GUI may be really handy for specifying the inputs in model_setup.
+- MPI - still WIP to get working on e.g. ARCHER2

 Installation
 ------------
+I recommend setting up a new virtual environment and using it for MONARCHS only, to avoid dependency issues.
+You can do this using `conda create -n monarchs python=3.9` or `python -m venv monarchs`.

-You can install MONARCHS on your system by cloning this repository and from the project root folder do
+You can install MONARCHS and its core dependencies on your system by cloning this repository and from the project root folder do

-`pip install -e .`
+`python -m pip install -e .`

+Note that this requires an up-to-date version of `pip` (e.g. if you get an error related to `pyproject.toml`-based projects).
+You may first need to do

+`python -m pip install --upgrade pip`.

 If you want changes you have made to be picked up on your system, ensure that you use the `-e` flag when installing.
 See `pyproject.toml` for details.

 In future, it will be possible to install a stable, version of MONARCHS with all its dependencies by doing

-`pip install monarchs`
+`python -m pip install monarchs`

 or